erezsh/Preql/docs/getting-started.md

 ## Install

-Important: Ensure you have Python 3.6, or above, installed on your system.
+1. Ensure you have [Python 3.6](https://www.python.org/downloads/), or above, installed on your system.

-Install using pip:
+2. Ensure you have [pip](https://pip.pypa.io/en/stable/installing/) for Python (you probably already do).

+3. Run the following command:

 ```sh
     pip install -U preql-lang